myselfhimself/gmic-py/docs/tutorials.rst

 .. gmicpic:: input_glob tuto3_gif_blurred_pythonic_separated_images_0*.png _document_gmic display

 Now, do not believe that G'MIC is slow as hell.
-It uses OpenMP for parallelization for a growing number of commands.
+It uses `OpenMP <https://www.openmp.org/>`_ for parallelization for more and more commands in each new release.

 So let us discover a pure-G'MIC syntax instead for looping a growing blur, which gives us a one-liner.